oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     type-name  = 1*name-char
     name-char  = "-" / "." / "_" / DIGIT / ALPHA

+### Vendor-Specific Access Token Types

+Types utilizing a URI name SHOULD be limited to vendor-specific implementations that are not commonly applicable, and are specific to the implementation details of the resource server where they are used.

+All other types MUST be registered.

 ## Defining New Endpoint Parameters {#defining-new-endpoint-parameters}